 4. Underrated Power Circuit or Breaker to the Pump

-It’s possible that the wiring and circuit breaker are rated too low to cope with the power demands of the filter pump.
+It’s possible that the wiring and circuit breaker or GFCI are rated too low to cope with the power demands of the filter pump.
 If this is the case this could cause the circuit breaker to trip or the fuse to blow.

 This can happen if the pump has been replaced with a larger one than the original.
 Or it’s possible that the original wiring and breaker was installed incorrectly and isn’t large enough for the motor.